Gyagr7/Gyagr7.github.io/README.md

 ## About Me

 I am a third-year PhD student at Louisiana State University under Zhiyu Wang.
-I mainly do research in Graph Theory, Network Science, and Applications of Machine Learning.
+I mainly do research in Graph Theory, Network Science, and Applications of Machine Learning
 - **CV**:
 - **Contact**: gagrah1@lsu.edu
 - **Blog**: Read articles and tutorials on topics I am passionate about.